Aseel-Z/edu_hub/README.md

 # eduHub

-eduHub is a professional networking platform for educators mainly, whether they are school teachers, professors, trainers, mentors, coaches or private tutors.
+eduHub is a professional networking platform for local educators mainly, namely school teachers, professors, trainers, mentors, coaches and private tutors.

-The platform helps local jordanian educators apply for jobs, connect with other educators in the field, and allows employers to post job openings/announcements.
+The platform helps local jordanian educators apply for jobs, connect with other educators in the field, and allows employers to post job openings and announcements.
-Additionally, It helps students/individuals/startups/companies approach local freelance educators.
+Additionally, it helps students, individuals, startups, companies approach local freelance educators.

 ### Minimum Viable Product